carrionalfredo/Capstone_1/readme.md

 The model and dependencies were containerizated with **Docker**.

-To create a Docker image denominated `cs1` with the virtual environment and dependencies used in the model, start the Docker service, go to the working directory where the necesary `dockerfile` is, and run the following command:
+To create a Docker image denominated `cs1` with the virtual environment and dependencies used in the model, start the Docker service, go to the working directory where the necesary [`Dockerfile`](https://github.com/carrionalfredo/Capstone_1/raw/main/Dockerfile) is, and run the following command:

 ```
 docker build -t cs1 .
 ```

-The [`dockerfile`](https://github.com/carrionalfredo/Capstone_1/raw/main/Dockerfile) used to create the Docker image in this project, has been uploaded to this repository.
+The `Dockerfile` used to create the Docker image in this project, has been uploaded to this repository.

 To run the Docker image recently created, run this command:
 ```
 docker run -it --rm --entrypoint=bash cs1
 ```

 And for run the web service via **Gunicorn** of the ```pistachio-classifier``` app in the port `9696`, run the following command:

 ```
 docker run -it --rm -p 9696:9696 cs1